menu

 Living in Old Lyme

 Old Lyme is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
-With a population of 7,684 people and three constituent neighborhoods, Old Lyme is the 112th largest community in Connecticut.
+With a population of 7,684 people and three associated neighborhoods, Old Lyme is the 112th largest community in Connecticut.

 Also of interest is that Old Lyme has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Old Lyme telecommute to their jobs.
-Overall, about 16.35% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 21.28% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Old Lyme is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Old Lyme really has some of the features that families look for when choosing a good community to raise children.
 Is Old Lyme perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.